Teaching

 I have taught undergraduate and graduate courses across a range of mediums (in-person, hybrid, and completely online) with consistently strong teaching evaluations.
 In each pedagogical context, I center the following principles: 1) Student learning; 2) Student well-being; 3) Prior knowledge; 4) Challenging concepts.
 In order to center learning and not teaching, I work to ensure each individual student is able to be successful through equitable accommodations.
 For example, I allow students to integrate my feedback on written assignments for a rewrite and regrade to ensure they learn through the writing process rather than just get assessed.
 In addition, the global pandemic has made it abundantly clear that personal health and wellbeing must be prioritized.
 I work with individual students to ensure they can be healthy, well, and academically successful.

-Through course content, discussion, and activities I ensure students’ identities, histories, experiences, and perspectives are valued in course discussion and treated with dignity.
+Through course content, discussion, and activities, I ensure students’ identities, histories, experiences, and perspectives are valued in course discussion and treated with dignity.
 I also ensure students are challenged with ideas, ideologies, and course material that they may not have been exposed to or agree with.
-I accomplish this by incorporating course materials and guest speakers that have experience in various institutional types, functional areas and that also have different identities and political ideologies.
-For example, I taught Introduction to Higher Education at Eastern Michigan University (Winter 2020) the class was able to have individual discussions with state senators from across the political spectrum to better understand the differences in policy decision-making.
-Creating a classroom (virtual or physical) environment where students feel comfortable sharing and civilly disagreeing can create the critical dissonance necessary for deeper learning outcomes.
+I accomplish this by incorporating course materials and guest speakers who have experience in various institutional types and functional areas and who also have different identities and backgrounds.
+Creating a classroom (virtual or physical) environment where students feel comfortable sharing and civilly disagreeing creates critical dissonance necessary for deeper learning outcomes.

 Courses

-Course Number | Course Title | Instruction Medium | Role | Institution | Syllabus |
+| Course Title | Instruction Medium | Student Population | Institution | Syllabus |

-EDLD 613 | Introduction to Higher Education | Hybrid & Online | Part-Time Lecturer (Instructor on Record) | Eastern Michigan University | Link to file |
+| Students in Higher Education | Virtual | Doctoral & Master’s | George Mason University | Link to file |

-EDLD 550 | Introduction to Student Affairs | Hybrid | Part-Time Lecturer (Instructor on Record) | Eastern Michigan University | Link to file |
+| Introduction to the Field of Student affairs | In-Person | Undergraduate | University of Iowa | Link to file |

-EDUC 661 | History of Higher Education | Hybrid | Teaching Apprentice | University of Michigan, Ann Arbor | |
+| Introduction to Higher Education | Hybrid & Online | Master’s | Eastern Michigan University | Link to file |